lemon24/reader/docs/dev.rst

 See the 2.12 reader._app.ResourceTags class for an idea of how to represent a bunch of tags in a reserved-name-scheme-agnostic way (useful e.g. for when get_entries() should return tags x, y, z of each entry).

+Some web app measurements that show a few cases where batch methods may help: :issue:`306#issuecomment-1694655504`.

 Using a single Reader objects from multiple threads